ilovecats4606/fx-82AU-PLUS-II-2nd/tokentable.md

 # token table table for fx82au plus ii 2nd
 ## Manually made from realcalc
-### please note that emurom tokens differ from realrom tokens slightlyr
+### please note that emurom tokens differ from realrom tokens slightly

+> [!NOTE]
+> At this point in time I am unable to find a reliable way to type the null char `00h`.
+If you overflow from the top, you will see it (it looks like 2 blank digits) but trying to move it out of the unstable byte will not work, it will just disappear.

 | Value | Token                           | Char            |
 | ----- | ------------------------------- | --------------- |